Swallowtails Indian Butterflies

 Delhi, March 2003

 The female occurs in three forms: cyrus, stichius and romulus.
 The first resembles the male of the species, the others resemble the Common Rose and the Crimson Rose respectively.
-The last two can be distinguished from the originals by their black bodies.
+The stichius and romulus forms can be distinguished from the originals by their black bodies.

 The Roses are unpalatable and by mimicking them the female Mormon gains in safety.
 This is an example of Batesian Mimicry.
-The Common Mormon is in fact one of the earliest examples of mimicry given in the scientific literature.
-No one should miss the relevant writings of Alfred Russel Wallace, especially his 1864 article on The Phenomena of Variation and Geographical Distribution as Illustrated by the Malayan Papilionidę.
+The Common Mormon is in fact one of the earliest examples of mimicry given in the scientific literature -- see the writings of Alfred Russel Wallace, especially his 1864 article on The Phenomena of Variation and Geographical Distribution as Illustrated by the Malayan Papilionidę.

 It is reasonable to expect that the cyrus and stichius forms will be more common where the Roses are abundant.
-Strangely though, I never saw one of these forms during my year in Bangalore though I was particularly on the lookout for them.
-Yet in Delhi and Aligarh where the Common Rose is uncommon, I have seen the stichius form frequently (about half as frequently as the Rose).
-And I have never seen the Crimson Rose in these parts, but I have a sighting of the romulus form from Gurgaon.
+In Delhi and Aligarh where the Common Rose is uncommon, I have seen the stichius form about as frequently as the Rose.
+And I have never seen the Crimson Rose in these parts, but I have a sighting of the romulus form from nearby Gurgaon.
+Between October 2007 and March 2008, I reared 15 Common Mormons from the caterpillar stage.
+Only one of these (the 14th) was a stichius.

 Egg